-In October 2011, and at various meetings held during the remainder of fiscal 2012, the Board reviewed the results of our 2011 "say-on-pay" and "say-on-frequency" votes, the results of which were we received over 92% approval of our named executive officers' compensation and our shareholders recommended that we hold annual say-on-pay votes.
-Based on these results, the Board determined that we will conduct say-on-pay votes on an annual basis until the next say-on-frequency vote is held.
-In addition, after taking into consideration the strong support for our executive compensation program reflected in the 2011 say-on-pay results, the Compensation Committee decided to continue to apply the same philosophy, compensation objectives and governing principles as it used for fiscal 2011 when making subsequent decisions or adopting subsequent policies regarding named executive officer compensation.
-The Committee believes the voting results demonstrate significant support for our named executive officer pay program and did not make any changes to the fiscal 2012 program in response to the 2011 say-on-pay results.
-The Compensation Committee has, however, continued to monitor the voting policies of our shareholders and their advisors since last year and will continue to take those voting policies into account when considering changes to our executive compensation program.
+In October 2012, and at various meetings held during the remainder of fiscal 2013, the Board reviewed the results of our 2012 "say-on-pay" vote, where we received over 92% approval of our named executive officers' compensation.
+Based on the results of the 2011 "say-on-frequency" vote, the Board determined that we will conduct say-on-pay votes on an annual basis until the next say-on-frequency vote is held.
+In addition, after taking into consideration the strong support for our executive compensation program reflected in the 2012 say-on-pay results, the Compensation Committee decided to continue to apply the same philosophy, compensation objectives and governing principles as it used for fiscal 2012 when making subsequent decisions or adopting subsequent policies regarding named executive officer compensation.
+The Committee believes the voting results demonstrate significant support for our named executive officer pay program and did not make any changes to the fiscal 2013 program in response to the 2012 say-on-pay results.
+The Compensation Committee has, however, continued to monitor the voting policies of our institutional shareholders and their advisors since last year as well as review the overall program to ensure it achieves the designed goal as set forth in "Compensation Philosophy and Objectives" and will continue to take those voting policies and the effectiveness of the program into account when considering changes to our executive compensation program.